bbashmmakh/ALCFBeginnersGuide/aurora/08_early_users.md

 The MyALCF [portal](https://my.alcf.anl.gov/#/dashboard) provides convenient access to project and allocation information, training resources, and user guides.

-Users are encourage to report isseus to [ALCF Support](mailto:support@alcf.anl.gov).
+Users are encourage to report issues to [ALCF Support](mailto:support@alcf.anl.gov).
 It is important to provide job IDs, if you encounter issues while running on the system.
 Note, a support ticket may need to be created even after discussing with ALCF point-of-contact depending on the nature of the issue.